-The Division of Small Business, Development and Tourism is committed to connecting small businesses and entrepreneurs with the tools needed to start, grow and succeed, determined to attract new business to Delaware and dedicated to promoting tourism and economic growth to Delaware.
+The Division is committed to connecting small businesses and entrepreneurs with the tools needed to start, grow and succeed, determined to attract new business to Delaware and dedicated to promoting tourism and economic growth to Delaware.

 The Notary Public section of the Office of the Secretary of State issues and renews notary commissions.
 The Notary Public website provides information about legal and business requirements for notaries and key laws that pertain to notarization in Delaware.
 To become a notary in Delaware, and individual must be at least 18 years of age, must be of good character and reputation and must have a reasonable need for a notary commission.

 Voluntary Disclosure Agreement (VDA Program)

 The Secretary of State Abandoned or Unclaimed Property Voluntary Disclosure Agreement (SOS VDA) Program was established in July 2012 by then Governor Jack Markell to provide a business friendly program to all companies seeking compliance with the Delaware unclaimed property laws.
 The SOS VDA Program is geared towards Delaware domiciled companies which desired to “catch up” on its past due abandoned or unclaimed property obligations.